ai-genie/chatgpt-vscode/README.md

 ## Customization

+> You may assign a keyboard shortcut to any of the following commands using VS Code's built-in keybindings menu.

 - You can enable/disable all of your context menu items.
 Simply go to settings and find the prompt that you would like to disable.
 Custom prompts are hidden by default.
 - `Genie: Ad-hoc prompt`: Ad-hoc custom prompt prefix for the selected code.
 Right click on a selected block of code, run command.
   - You will be asked to fill in your preferred custom prefix and the extension will remember that string for your subsequent ad-hoc queries.